Wondering how to last longer in bed?

-Another study suggests that St. John’s wort, “inhibits rat and human vas deferens contractility.”In other words, the supplement may directly help guys to delay ejaculation.
+Another study suggests that St. John’s wort, “inhibits rat and human vas deferens contractility.”In other words, the supplement may directly help guys that experience premature ejaculation.

 Besides potential supplements like St. John’s wort, another possibility to consider is prescription pills.

-If you’ve tried a variety of the techniques provided in this guide and you still struggle to manage your symptoms, it could be time to talk with your doctor.
+If you’ve tried a variety of the techniques provided in this guide and you still struggle to manage your premature ejaculation, it could be time to talk with your doctor.

 Read More: Premature Ejaculation Pills: Do They Work?